tohanm06/WRO-Future-Engineers-LunarApex/README.md

 - Rohan Masamsetty
 - Sandeep Nair\
 \
 We are from a small township in New Jersey called Robbinsville and our team is super excited to be competing in this year's WRO Future Engineers Competition.
-Rohan is an upcoming senior and Sid is an upcoming sophomore who both have passions for Robotics and AI.
-Sandeep is our coach who is the backbone of communication for the team; he allows for bright ideas and
+Rohan is an upcoming senior and Sid is an upcoming sophomore with passions for Robotics and AI.
+Sandeep is our coach who is the backbone of communication for the team; he comes up with bright ideas and is always keeping us in check and pushing us to meet deadlines.
+These same people competed in Robotics FLL for Team Minotaur in 2019 and ultimately ended up making states as bring 1 of the 5 teams out of 30 to qualify in the specific district.

 ## Content